Teddy-Li/CFIGER/README.md

-# Chinese Fine-Grained entity typing under FIGER ontology
+#CFIGER: Chinese Fine-Grained entity typing under FIGER ontology
-CFIGER: A repository for a Chinese fine-grained entity typing dataset based on the FIGER ontology, based on [A Chinese Corpus for Fine-grained Entity Typing](https://github.com/HKUST-KnowComp/cfet).
+A repository for a Chinese fine-grained entity typing dataset based on the FIGER ontology, based on [A Chinese Corpus for Fine-grained Entity Typing](https://github.com/HKUST-KnowComp/cfet).

 ## Annotation Process